rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Specifies the output quality of the captured signature barcode.
+Specifies the output quality of the captured signature barcode.
 Signature barcodes return their data in Data URI format, it is recommended you adjust the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.
-Provide a value between 10 and 100 inclusive.</p>
+Provide a value between 10 and 100 inclusive.
 ####Access